aksingh135/Ligand-screening/README.md

 # Developing a workflow for GPR119 agonist screening using machine learning techniques

-### Introduction:
+## Introduction:
 This project focuses on reducing the experimental search space by computationally detecting GPR119 ligands using machine learning techniques.
 Transfer learning is leveraged here by employing a pre-trained model: **ChemBERTa** to build classifiers to distinguish between GPR119 binder and non-binders.
 Docking scores from AutoDock Vina and experimental data obtained from in-lab assays and [GlassDB](https://zhanggroup.org/GLASS/) were used as features for this model.
 This repository contains all the scripts and the subsequent data obtained for this pipeline.
-Conclusionary remarks about the outcomes and potential use of the obtained models can be found at the end of this document.
+For a comprehensive understanding of the results and the potential uses of the models derived, please refer to the concluding remarks at the end of this document.

-### Project outline:
+## Project outline:
 <p align="center">
   <img width="550" height="400" alt="image" src="https://github.gatech.edu/storage/user/68782/files/a1ed9476-a5da-4bb1-9dba-19a3925d9267">
 </p>

-### Repository Structure and Script Functionalities
+## Repository Structure and Script Functionalities
-1. Training data collection
+### 1. Training Data Collection
-   1. Docking positive and negative datasets
+#### 1.1 Docking Positive and Negative Datasets
         Positive dataset:
          - Comes with combined sdf data
          - Split it using obabel: `obabel Q8TDV5.sdf -O p\_ligand.sdf -m`
          - 1429 files